-Woodland Creation - Broadleaves

-This is an old version of the page Date published: 15 June, 2017

-Date superseded: 10 July, 2024

-For recent changes to this guidance, please see the bottom of the page.

-Table of Contents

-Aim

-Eligibility criteria

-Stocking Densities

-Scoring criteria

-Recent changes

-Previous versions

-Download guidance

-Aim

-The aim of this option is to create broadleaved woodlands on land that is suitable for sawn and prime timber and that is accessible for timber transport (including links to suitable public roads).

-Eligibility criteria

-You must meet all eligibility criteria listed on the Woodland Creation page and:

-- you must comply with the UK Forestry Standard - the minimum planting width is 15 metres - · the minimum block size is two hectares in any one year - · your application must meet the species composition criteria in the table below

-Composition of broadleaved woodland

-Item Minimum (per cent) Maximum (per cent) Minimum stocking density on the planted area at year five (per hectare)

-Broadleaves suitable for timber production [1 & 4] 75 90 Oak and beech: 3,100 Sycamore, birch, wild cherry, sweet chestnut. poplar and aspen: 2,500

-Native broadleaves or shrubs [2] 5 10 1,100

-Designed open ground [3] 0 10 n/a

-^[1] Please note that in order to comply with the UK Forestry Standard no more than 75 per cent is permitted for a single species.
+Woodland Creation - Broadleaves This is an old version of the page Date published: 10 July, 2024 Date superseded: 1 October, 2024 For recent changes to this guidance, please see the bottom of the page .
+Table of Contents Aim Eligibility criteria Stocking Densities Scoring criteria Recent changes Previous versions Download guidance Aim The aim of this option is to create broadleaved woodlands on land that is suitable for sawn and prime timber and that is accessible for timber transport (including links to suitable public roads).
+Eligibility criteria You must meet all eligibility criteria listed on the Woodland Creation page and: - you must comply with the UK Forestry Standard - the minimum planting width is 15 metres - the minimum block size is two hectares in any one year - your application must meet the species composition criteria in the table below Composition of broadleaved woodland ltem Minimum (per cent) Maximum (per cent) Minimum stocking density on the planted area at year five (per hectare) Broadleaves suitable for timber production [1 & 4] 75 90 Oak and beech: 3,100 Sycamore, birch, wild cherry, sweet chestnut. poplar and aspen: 2,500 Native broadleaves or shrubs [2] 5 10 1,100 Designed open ground [3] 0 10 n/a [1] Please note that in order to comply with the UK Forestry Standard no more than 75 per cent is permitted for a single species.
 Intimate mixtures are allowed but the choice of species must meet the requirements of species selection.

-Please note that in order to achieve 100 per cent from the table above you will not be able to select all minimum or all of the maximum values.

-Species selection

-^[2] Up to 20 per cent of the native broadleaves can be native woody shrubs.

-^[3] You must refer to the designed open ground guidance on the general Woodland Creation page to see how designed open ground will apply to your application.
+[2] Up to 20 per cent of the native broadleaves can be native woody shrubs.
+[3] You must refer to the designed open ground guidance on the general Woodland Creation page to see how designed open ground will apply to your application.
 For example additional open ground, in excess of the specified percentage, may be permissible depending on the specifics of the site, but will not be eligible for grant support.

-^[4] Up to 20 per cent of the 'broadleaves' species area can be Norway Maple, planted in intimate groups at 2,500.
+[4] Up to 20 per cent of the 'broadleaves' species area can be Norway Maple, planted in intimate groups at 2,500.
 The proposed planting area should be outside Grey Squirrel Control Areas.

-As an initial first step in determining whether or not the site is climatically suitable, you should view the Forestry Grant Scheme Climatic Site Suitability folder on the Scottish Forestry Map Viewer page.
+Please note that in order to achieve 100 per cent from the table above you will not be able to select all minimum or all of the maximum values.
+Species selection As an initial first step in determining whether or not the site is climatically suitable, you should view the Forestry Grant Scheme Climatic Site Suitability folder on the Scottish Forestry Map Viewer page.
 Any applications that are not shown as being climatically suitable will only be considered if you can clearly demonstrate that the site is suitable for the chosen species of trees, for example where there is localised shelter in an otherwise exposed location.
 As per the eligibility criteria of the woodland creation general guidance the tree species must be suitable or very suitable to the site and have the capacity to achieve a minimum average yield class 6 across the application area.
+The use of improved planting material, selected for improved form and vigour, is appropriate for the timber production areas under this option.
+Improved planting material can be used where ESC shows a species to be suitable or very suitable and the Future Trees Trust data sheets also show the improved planting material is suitable or highly suitable for the area.
 For all native trees planted within this option, you must provide a suppliers document when submitting an initial planting claim (see example document below).
 A template is also provided.